pascalwhoop/Angular-Directive-for-jqTree/readme.md

 Take a look at this first if you haven't done so yet: [jqTree Official Github Page](http://mbraak.github.io/jqTree/index.html)

 This directive is supposed to make a jqTree compatible with AngularJS.
+I don't take any credit for jqTree.
+This has been done by s.o. else and he/she should get the credit.
+Also I don't have any licensing plans.
+So just make sure you follow the rules of the license that applies to jqTree.

 ###What I've done: